thu-vis/MutualDetector/README.md

 MutualDetector
 ======================
-Codes for the interactive analysis system, MutualDetector, described in our paper "Towards Better Caption Supervision for Object Detection."
+Codes for the interactive analysis tool, MutualDetector, described in our paper "Towards Better Caption Supervision for Object Detection."

 Note: this repository contains the codes for the frontend now.
 Nevertheless, you can run this repository by following the instructions below.